Last updated on August 30, 2020 by Adrien Brochard

 A transaction will be recorded in the month file using the format:

-If you wish to write your expenses to a specific file, you can use the -f flag:
+If you wish to write your expenses to a specific file, you can use the

 The details are not that interesting, unless you want to export the data later.
 The programmers suggest using a spreadsheet software to do so.

 To conclude, I really enjoy using Pem.
 It is a nice little piece of sotfware that does one job and does it well.
 It is possible to imagine combining it with some sort of script to automate the whole process.
 I could probably use it to record all the money I spent buying Steam games on sale.
 I encourage you to visit the official page, and read the manual entry to learn more about it.

 What do you think of Pem?
 Would you consider using it or is it too nerdy?
 Let us know in the comments.